umbraco/UmbracoDocs/Umbraco-StarterKit/Creating-Content/How-to-Set-Up-Landingpage/index.md

 - Set compact to on
 - Write a caption if you want to add text to the image
 - Select Background color gray
-- leave text color empty
+- Leave text color empty
-- repeat the previous steps to add more images to the slider
+- Repeat the previous steps to add more images to the slider
-- turn on Show next/prev Arrow
+- Turn on Show next/prev Arrow
-- turn off Show Page Dots
+- Turn off Show Page Dots
 - Wrap around should be on for the best result
 - Set Autoplay to 3000
 - Pause AutoPlay should be on